SAP/openui5-docs/docs/Test_Recorder_dac59fa.md

 ### Assertions

 As of version 1.88, we introduced the option to generate code snippets with assertions.
-Assertions verify that the selected property will have exactly the same value during the test, as it does at the moment of recording.
+Assertions verify that the selected property will have exactly the same value during the test as it does at the moment of recording.
 If the value is falsy or boolean, a boolean check is generated instead of equality check.

 To generate a code snippet with an assertion, first select a control \(from the app or from the control tree\) and then select the *Assert value* icon located next to each property of the selected control.